 Coffee has become one of the most widely-consumed drinks in the world.
 With the arrival of take-away coffee, there was a danger that its flavour would become standardised.
 Yet, if anything, the opposite is true.
 Coffee has had to adapt to the traditions, tastes and age groups of consumers.
 Whether coffee is consumed inside or outside the home, it is constantly being reinvented with new flavours.

 Known in Italy as 'caffè corretto', the ancient practice of adding a dash of alcohol to a shot of espresso has led to numerous recipes and customs.
-In the Val d’Aosta in Italy, the grole adds a touch of conviviality to this type of drink.
+The friendship cup, typical of the Val d’Aosta in Italy, adds a touch of conviviality to this type of drink.